garrandall/popular-music-data/tracks/me-and-your-mama-childish-gambino.md

 Let me into your heart
 (Do you really love me?
-I'ma get you, girl, ahhh!)
+I'ma get you, girl, ah!)

 This is the end of us